 Meteor, a Canadian automobile brand, emerged in 1949 under the wing of Ford Motor Company.
 Crafted for the Canadian market, Meteor delivered mid-priced vehicles with distinct styling and trim while drawing from American Ford models.

-The 1950s saw the brand expand its lineup with models like Custom, Niagara, and Rideau.
+The 1950s saw the brand expand its lineup with models such as the Custom, Niagara, and Rideau.
 Marketed as affordable alternatives to Mercury, these cars quickly gained popularity among Canadian consumers.
 The 1960s introduced models such as the Montcalm, 600, and 800, each with unique design elements and enhanced standard features.
 The compact Meteor S-33, launched in 1962, offered an original body and interior closely related to the Ford Falcon.

 Throughout its history, the brand occupied a crucial niche in the Canadian market, providing a mid-range option between Ford and Mercury.
 Over its 27-year lifespan, the brand offered reliable and affordable vehicles tailored to local tastes and conditions.
 Today, Meteor cars hold a special place among collectors, a nostalgic reminder of a unique chapter in Canada’s automotive history.